petrakrd/Reading-Prosody/README.md

 used in the reported analyses (age, gender, PA, RAN, Reading Fluency, Tempo Stability, Pausal Intrusions, Melody Error, Rhythm Error) is provided as `final_analysis_dataset_anonymized.csv`.

-## Ethics

-Data collection was approved by the Institutional Review Board for Psychological Research (Egyesített Pszichológiai Kutatásetikai Bizottság [EPKEB]; approval number 2022-127).
-Informed written consent was obtained from all participating children and their parents/legal guardians.

 ## Requirements